nasa/cumulus/docs/upgrade-notes/upgrade-rds.md

 See the description of payload parameters below for how to configure the parallelism of the migration.

 For reference, using a value of `50` for `executionMigrationParams.parallelScanSegments` and `50` for `executionMigrationParams.writeConcurrency` migrated ~900,000 execution records in 45 minutes and did not spike Aurora PostgreSQL database capacity above 2 ACUs.
-Similar speed and database capacity usage was observed when using `50` for both the `parallelScanSegments` and `writeConcurrency` in testing for the granules migration.
+Similar speed and database capacity usage was observed when using `50` for both the `granuleMigrationParams.parallelScanSegments` and `granuleMigrationParams.writeConcurrency` in testing for the granules migration.

 #### Payload parameters